CaioHAndradeLima/nasa/README.md

 ## Business Rules

-* the project request information from Api just when didn't find local
+* the project request information from Api
-* the project should show local information if saved before
+* the project should show local information if api requests fail
 * the project should keep last state while running without network
 * the project was projected to run into Android and IOS devices
 * the project should have Unit Tests and UI Tests

-## Warning
-in the real scenery, the best way to handle with local storage behavior is requesting information from Api, and just when api request fail, try find local information.

 <h1> Run the project </h1>